vfarah-if/NodeCodingExercise/test-express/README.md

    { "typeAcquisition": { "include": ["jest"] } }
    ```

-7. Tried endpoint testing based on a new framework, [supertest](https://zellwk.com/blog/endpoint-testing/) to try something new
+7. Tried endpoint testing based on a new framework, [supertest](https://zellwk.com/blog/endpoint-testing/) to try something new, and had a very good result., That mixed with Jest snapshots, makes a perfect simple golden master test.
+I kept it simple for the moment, a production setup would need a lot more thought but this give you a good taste for it and the rest is up to your imagination